Tufin/oasdiff/README.md

 If you have other ideas, please [let us know](https://github.com/Tufin/oasdiff/discussions/new?category=ideas).

+## Telemetry
+The oasdiff tool collects data in order to help us, the development team, understand how it is being used and what we can to do to continue improving it.
+We use this data in compliance with our [privacy policy](https://www.oasdiff.com/about/privacy-policy).
+To disable telemetry, add the environment variable: `OASDIFF_NO_TELEMETRY=1`

 ## Credits
 This project relies on the excellent implementation of OpenAPI 3.0 for Go: [kin-openapi](https://github.com/getkin/kin-openapi).

-## Telemetry
-oasdiff collects telemetry which is used to help understand how to improve the product.
-For example, this usage data helps to debug issues and to prioritize features and improvements based on usage.
-The usage of our telemetry data falls under our privacy policy.
-We understand that not everyone wants to share their usage data.
-If you would like to disable telemetry you can add an environment variable that will opt out of sending usage data: `OASDIFF_NO_TELEMETRY=1`